SammHunter/558_Project2/README.md

 This repo is for Samantha Hunter and Evan Patton to house all information for Project 2 for ST-558.
 The topic for this project is, to predict the amount of shares on social media that a news article gets.
+We judged the models using root mean square error.

 The following are the links to the projects completed work and outputs: